 Top 15 Best Mexico Beach Destinations

-If you love relaxing on a white, sandy beach listening as the water hit the shore, you have just come at the right place.
+If you love relaxing on a white, sandy beach listening as the water hits the shore, you have just come to the right place.
 In our article today, we are going to talk about the best 15 beaches in Mexico.

 Below are some of the best beaches in Mexico.

 Balandra beach is usually characterized by the low crowd.
 Reason for this being that not many people know about it.
 The beach is just a 45-minute drive from the town of La Paz, and when you arrive, you will not overlook first the beautiful pristine sand, clear blue waters, and the pebbly hill, which offers perfect photo op.

 If you packed your hiking shoes, try climbing the rocks encircling the bay.
 From the summit of the hill, you will be in awe of the breathtaking view of the beach and the bay.
 The mellow waters provide for perfect snorkeling or paddleboarding.

 You can rent most of the equipment at the beach for paddle boarding and kayaking.
 Wait for the tides to lower, then walk to another small secluded beach to marvel at unique landscapes filled with Mushroom rocks.

 The beach is about six miles away north of Playa del Carmen, 22 miles from Cancun International Airport.

 You can enjoy diving at Mesoamerican Reef, which is easily accessible.
 There is a collection of diverse marine species to see, including the dolphins you can swim up close to.